-Through its Partners in Diversity & Inclusion initiative, ICSC is committed to advancing the conversation around creating diverse and inclusive workplaces across the retail and real estate industry.
+Through our Partners in Diversity & Inclusion initiative, ICSC is committed to advancing the conversation around creating diverse and inclusive workplaces across the Marketplaces Industry.
 Understanding how biases can undermine an organization’s efforts to foster a culture of inclusion is critical to strengthening and encourage authenticity among the workforce.

 The timely, informative resources featured here are tools for educating teams on how to build a bias-free environment in which all people feel and are valued.